-Warm weather is here, and with spring fully underway it's time to start thinking about lazy summer days and delicious barbecued feasts.
+Warm weather is here, and with spring fully underway, it’s time to start thinking about lazy summer days and delicious barbecued feasts.
 This summer, up your grill game.
-Instead of just cooking the usual wieners and patties, make this the year where you learn how to grill fish.
+Instead of cooking the usual wieners and patties, make this the year you learn to grill fish.
 After all, fish is one of the healthiest and tastiest meats out there, and there are tons of varieties that offer different nuances and flavors.
-If you can add fish to your cookout repertoire, you'll be the champion of the barbecue.
+If you can add fish to your cookout repertoire, you’ll be the champion of the barbecue.
 Here are a few tips to get you started:

 Best Kinds of Fish to Grill

 Look for larger, meatier types of fish.
 Some great kinds of fish to cook on the grill include swordfish, mahi mahi, salmon, halibut, and Arctic char.
 Tuna and snapper are also classic summer fish that work perfectly on the barbecue.

 Ask your fishmonger to cut you a nice fillet—about 1 inch thick should be perfect.
 Don’t go thinner than that—you don’t want it crumbling when you flip it over.